certbot/certbot/docs/contributing.rst

    git clone https://github.com/certbot/certbot

-You can run the following commands to install dependencies and set up a virtual environment where you can run Certbot.
-You may need to repeat this when Certbot's dependencies change or when a new plugin is introduced.
+Next you need to install dependencies and set up a virtual environment where you can run Certbot.
+We recommend you do this using the commands below, however, you can alternatively skip the rest of this section and :ref:`run Certbot in Docker <docker-dev>`.

 .. code-block:: shell

    cd certbot
    sudo ./certbot-auto --debug --os-packages-only tools/venv.sh

+.. note:: You may need to repeat this when
+  Certbot's dependencies change or when a new plugin is introduced.

 You can now run the copy of Certbot from git either by executing ``venv/bin/certbot``, or by activating the virtual environment.
 If you're